 - 1 apple, such as Granny Smith or Gala

 - ¼ cup toasted nuts, sunflower seeds, dried cherries or pomegranate arils

 - Combine the lemon juice with 1 cup of cold water in a medium bowl.
 Core the apple and cut into matchsticks.
 Put directly into the lemon water.
 Set aside.

-- In a small bowl, whisk together the olive oil, cider vinegar, Dijon mustard, maple syrup, salt and black pepper.
+- In a small bowl, whisk together the olive oil, cider vinegar, Dijon mustard and maple syrup.
 Set aside.

 - Place Brussels sprouts and salad greens in large bowl.
 Toss gently to combine.

 - Drain the apples.
 Add the apples to the salad mixture.

 - Pour prepared dressing over salad mixture; toss to combine.